-A/N: AU.
-Who knew an aging, clunker of a car could bring a predator and prey together?
+A/N: Who knew an aging, clunker of a car could bring a predator and prey together?
 Nick is a mechanic who meets a customer desperately trying to get one more year out of her rabbit-sized vehicle.
 A tale told mostly in drabbles (chapters less than 1,000 words).
 If short scenes aren't your thing, or you don't think a true tale can be told in snippets, leave now.
 Objections to the length of my chapters are not needed nor welcome.

+If you're staying, hello darling!
+You're in for a bit of AU-Fluff that's (hopefully) fun and diverting.
 This is such a silly, little idea, but I wanted to see this pair in something besides ZPD uniforms.
 It's been awhile since I've watched the movie, so forgive any mistakes.

 Chapter One – No Appointment

 A car pulled into the repair shop's driveway, shuddering as steam hissed from its battered hood.